kkots/ggxrd_hitbox_overlay_2211/README.md

   8) Fixed a bug when all framebars would disappear during I-No's Ultimate Fortissimo if it dealt the killing blow.
   9) On the framebar, replaced half-colored green frames for Answer's air scroll set with fully colored green frames, as no whiff cancels are actually available.
   10) Now, projectiles that disappear when their player is hit, if they're still active at the moment their player is hit, will display one more active frame on that frame.
 Previously, they would only show that active frame if they hit someone or something.
 Now they can show it even on whiff.
 This is relevant for Ky j.D, for example.
 This will affect both the display of hitboxes and the display of active frames in the framebar and the framedata.
-  11) For AMD cards that can't draw the outlines of the hitboxes, added an untested attempt of a fix.
-If it doesn't help, please manually uncheck the Settings - Hitbox Settings - Use Pixel Shader checkbox.
+  11) Thanks to Worse Than You, fixed an issue when AMD cards could not draw outlines due to the pixel shader that is used to draw them.
+You can still manually disable the pixel shader in Settings - Hitbox Settings - Use Pixel Shader, which disables black-coloring of outlines over places where the background would otherwise be the same color as the line.
   12) The outlines of hitboxes display in black color when on top of same colored background in order to improve their visibility.
 This feature has now been made more aggressive and black color will appear at larger color differences.
 You can disable this feature by unchecking Settings - Hitbox Settings - Use Pixel Shader.
   13) Renamed Sol's "Break" projectile to "Break Explosion".
   14) Added an untested, unconfirmed fix for a crash that happened when one user tried injecting the mod.